Sayan-Pal-Chowdhury/CPI-Inflation-/README.md

 - PROBLEM.md (reconstructed problem statements based on screenshots)
 - SOLUTION.md (step-by-step solution approach you can paste into your README)

-See PROBLEM.md and SOLUTION.md for details.
+See PROBLEM.md, SOLUTION.md and FINAL.xlsx for details.